 Holiday Inn Cairo Maadi, Cairo

 Overlooking the Nile and offering distant views of the Great Pyramids of Giza, this Holiday Inn provides the perfect location for your stay in Cairo.
-Each guestroom features a balcony and is well-equipped with modern amenities including free WiFi.
+Each guestroom features a balcony (not Nile View as standard) and is well-equipped with modern amenities including free WiFi.
 Evenings can be spent enjoying international or Egyptian cuisine and unwinding with a cocktail at one of the hotel’s bars.
 Thanks to the friendly hotel staff, you’ll soon feel at home.
 And with panoramic views of the city from the rooftop lounge and pool, there’s no better place to base yourself for exploring Egypt’s ancient wonders.

 Le Meridien Heliopolis, Cairo